What is Symmetric Key Encryption? [An In-Depth Guide]

 How Does Symmetric Encryption Works?

-In the text message example above, we have shared an overview of how encryption works.
+In the text message example above, we have shared an overview of encryption.
 Let’s get into a bit more detail about how the symmetric encryption example works.

 When an entity uses symmetric encryption and executes it, the process secures the shared plain text with a string of characters (including numbers & letters).
 After encrypting the plain text, the original message sent to the users will appear as a bunch of scrambled letters that make no sense.

 The receiver also has the same cryptographic key as the sender.
-And they can utilize this key to decrypt the data or message.
+They can also utilize this key to decrypt data or messages.
 Hence, no one can read the data or message sent without the encryption key.

 It looks simple, right?
 But it is not.